 done

-This script renames every jpg in the current directory to "Vacation_001.jpg", "Vacation_002.jpg", and so on. printf '%03d' applies three-digit zero padding, and the numbers are assigned in the sort order of *.jpg.
+This script renames every jpg in the current directory to "Vacation_001.jpg", "Vacation_002.jpg", and so on. printf '%03d' applies three-digit zero padding, and the numbers are assigned in the shell's sort order for *.jpg.

 zsh / bash Expansion Syntax